ManiSankarBaskar/Retail-Analysis-with-Walmart-Data-using-R/README.md

 # Retail-Analysis-with-Walmart-Data-using-R
-Forecast demand using Machine Learning algorithm
+#### Forecast demand using Machine Learning algorithm

+Below are the Project requirements for which I did R Programming execution and Writeup.
+You can find those files seperately my repositories.

 ### DESCRIPTION :